jhinds/ping-playbook/README.md

 # ping-playbook

-A test playboko that executes a ping
+A test creates a test file.